Marcela Escobari

 Marcela X. Escobari (born November 16, 1973) is a Bolivian-American government official and diplomat who is serving as an immigration advisor in the National Security Council.
 Prior to her NSC position she served as the Assistant Administrator of the Latin American and Caribbean Bureau at the United States Agency for International Development (USAID) from January 2022 to April 2024.
 She previously worked as a Senior Fellow in the Center for Sustainable Development at the Brookings Institution in Washington, D.C., where she led the Workforce of the Future initiative.

-She served as the Assistant Administrator of the U.S. Agency for International Development's (USAID) Bureau for Latin America and the Caribbean from May 2016 to January 2017 after being nominated by President Barack Obama on December 7, 2015 and confirmed by the U.S. Senate on May 17, 2016.
-Previously, she was the Executive Director of the Center for International Development at Harvard University.
-Before that, she led the Americas region and served on the Executive Committee of the OTF Group (formerly Monitor Group) and worked as a financial analyst at J.P.
+She served as the Assistant Administrator of the U.S. Agency for International Development's (USAID) Bureau for Latin America and the Caribbean from May 2016 to January 2017 after being nominated by President Barack Obama on December 7, 2015, and confirmed by the U.S. Senate on May 17, 2016.
+Previously, she was the executive director of the Center for International Development at Harvard University.
+Before that, she led the Americas region and served on the executive committee of the OTF Group (formerly Monitor Group) and worked as a financial analyst at J.P.
 Morgan Chase & Company.

-In April 12, 2021, President Joseph Biden announced his intent to nominate Escobari to serve in her former role at USAID.
+On April 12, 2021, President Joseph Biden announced his intent to nominate Escobari to serve in her former role at USAID.
 On July 28, 2021, the U.S. Senate Committee on Foreign Relations held a hearing regarding her nomination.
 On December 18, 2021, her nomination was confirmed in the Senate.

 Early life and education

 Escobari was born in Santa Cruz, Bolivia.
 She attended Santa Cruz Cooperative School (SCCS) high school.
-In 1992 she came to the United States to pursue a Bachelor's degree.
+In 1992 she came to the United States to pursue a bachelor's degree.
 She received her bachelor's degree in Economics from Swarthmore College in 1996.
 She graduated in 2001 from Harvard Kennedy School of Government with an M.A. in Public Policy.
 Her master's thesis, "Assessing Network Applications for Economic Development " won best Policy Analysis Exercise (PAE) in her graduating class.